wagenaartje/neataptic/README.md

 <img src='http://i.imgur.com/isZsxET.png' width="100%"/>
 ========
 - Create pool generation methods :white_check_mark:
+- Add SHIFT mutation method, which replaces a random connection somewhere else in the network :white_check_mark:
+- Add ADD/REMOVE mutation method, which adds or removes a random neuron in a network :white_check_mark:
 - Export/Import layers, neurons, evolutions to/from JSON
-- Working on convolutional neural network, not sure if it will work out with synaptic yet
+- Convolutional neural network, not sure if it will work out with synaptic yet :clock5:
-- Add SHIFT mutation method, which replaces a random connection somewhere else in the network, dead neurons will be removed
-- Add ADD/REMOVE mutation method, which adds or removes a random neuron in a network

 If you have any suggestions, please post them at the 'Issues' button at the top of the page.